-Matthew's Wild West birthday party started with a hand made invite that read: "Howdy Pardners, Your invited!
-So mosey on down to celebrate Matthew's 5th Birthday!"
+So, Matthew’s Wild West birthday party started with a hand made invite that read: “Howdy Pardners, You’re invited!
+So mosey on down to celebrate Matthew’s 5th Birthday!”
 The invites were swinging saloon doors on the outside that opened to reveal the message.

 We played “round up”.
 I put small plastic farm animals in a pile of loose hay and all the children got a coral made from Chinese take out boxes, little wood fences and wood animals on the sides with Round up written on the top with rope.

 We played “gold rush”.
-I got fools gold from a party supply store and barred it in sand inside two buckets.
-I handed the kids draw string bags also purchased at party supply store and they dug for gold.
+So, I got fools gold from a party supply store and buried it in sand inside two buckets.
+I handed the kids drawstring bags also purchased at party supply store and they dug for gold.

 We also had a shoot out using plastic cans stacked on hay bales and a shoot gun with rubber suction cup bullets.